* Brent crude set for Q3 rise of nearly 16 pct

 * U.S. inventories forecast to rise

-* Iraqi oil minister suggests more output cuts possible (Updates prices)
+* Iraqi oil minister suggests more output cuts possible (Updates with comment, refreshes prices)

-LONDON, Sept 20 (Reuters) - Oil rose was on course for its largest third-quarter gain in 13 years as prices rose on Wednesday after the Iraqi oil minister said that OPEC and its partners are considering extending or deepening output cuts aimed at reducing a global supply glut.
+LONDON, Sept 20 (Reuters) - Oil headed for its largest third-quarter gain in 13 years as prices rose on Wednesday after the Iraqi oil minister said OPEC and its partners are considering extending or deepening output cuts aimed at reducing a global supply glut.

-The oil price is on course for a rise of 15.5 percent this quarter, which would make this year's performance the strongest for the third quarter since 2004.
+The oil price is on course for a rise of nearly 16 percent this quarter, which would make this year's performance the strongest for the third quarter since 2004.

 The Organization of the Petroleum Exporting Countries and other producers are considering a range of options, including an extension of cuts, but it is premature to decide on what to do beyond the agreement's expiry in March, Iraqi oil minister Jabar al-Luaibi told an energy conference on Tuesday.